Learn how to include Elementor Blocks and templates within the Gutenberg editor using the Gutenberg Elementor plugin in this article.

 So, why would you use Elementor blocks inside Gutenberg when you can do everything (and arguably more) with just Elementor?

-Like we discussed initially, this makes it easier to keep Gutenberg for main editing experience.
+As we discussed initially, this makes it easier to keep Gutenberg for the main editing experience.

 Few use cases where this can be important include;

 - Adding CTAs that you have designed in Elementor within your post.